 Regine Bachmaier

-Dr. Regine Bachmaier is a research assistant at the Center for University and Academic Teaching at the University of Regensburg.
-She supports lecturers in the area of digital teaching, including through workshops and individual counselling.
-She also tries to keep track of the latest developments in the field of digital teaching and pass them on.
+Dr. Regine Bachmaier is a research associate at the Centre for University and Academic Teaching (ZHW) at the University of Regensburg.
+She supports teachers in the field of “digital teaching”, among other things, through workshops and individual counseling.
+In addition, she tries to keep up to date with the latest developments in the field of “digital teaching” and pass them on.

 Birgit Hawelka